Why Does Employee Happiness Matter?

 Happy employees feel pride and accomplishment in their work, and they like what they do.
 This sense of meaning has a positive feedback loop—that sense of satisfaction reduces stress, which can in turn positively affect productivity.

-Here’s why you should take employee happiness seriously:
+Here’s why you should take employee happiness seriously.
+Happy employees:

 Handing out a raise or promotion is just one short-lived way to keep employees happy, satisfied, and content at their jobs.
 There are so many different cost-effective ways to keep your employees feeling their best at work.
 Here are some of the best ways: